 Moss makes replacement seat covers with exact materials, as well as upgraded leather kits.
 As part of an overall restoration project, leather seats add little extra to the expense, but add far more in terms of sharp looks, a timeless smell, immense comfort and great satisfaction.
-New leather seats can make you the envy of the whole gang at your next club event.
+New leather seats which you get to protect factory seats can make you the envy of the whole gang at your next club event.

 When it’s time to address your seats, make sure to get new seat padding, plus new diaphragms to hold up the seat bottoms.
 You might also need a strap and clip set to support the seat backs.

 Our project car is a 1969 Triumph TR6.
 We decided to replace the ill-fitting, worn-out, black vinyl seat covers with Honey Tan leather to add comfort and style.
 In warm climates, black vinyl isn’t the best choice for seating materials.
 Lighter colors don’t get as hot, and besides, nothing looks cooler than tan leather with Laurel Green (essentially British Racing Green) paint.

 1. You can tell the foam underneath our TR6 seat has disintegrated since the seat cover no longer fits on the seat correctly.
 While this seat might not look that bad, the comfort factor in saggy, old seats doesn’t compare to restored seats.

 2. Ah, the look and smell of new leather seat covers.
 While the cost seems pricey, real leather only adds about $500 more to the price of vinyl TR6 seat covers.
 And they’ll last a long time.

 3. Start by taking your old seat apart.
 The back comes off first and then (on a ‘69 TR6) the headrest comes off with four screws.